Cortezz2/platform_device_motorola_sanders/README.md

-Device Tree for Moto G5S Plus (sanders)
+Device Tree for Moto G5S Plus (sanders) by Cortezz and Clytheee
 ===========================================

 The Motorola Moto G5S Plus (codenamed _"sanders"_) is a mid-range smartphone from Motorola mobility.